SSDBM/2021/program.md

 [Demo Session](#demo-session)

 **Note:** The Slack channel links will only work once you have joined and are logged in to the SSDBM 2020 workspace.
-The link to join the SSDBM 2020 Slack workspace is available to registered participants.
+The invitation link to the SSDBM 2020 Slack workspace is available to registered participants.